juanmanuel96/flask-mongodb/docs/mongo.md

 ]
 ```

 If you were to install other packages with Flask-MongoDB models, you would add the path to those models in the MODELS variable as well.
+The models file can be treated as package or as a simple file with all of the models in it.

 # Using the MongoDB instance at runtime